 We are in historically challenging times for sure; our School Committee, our teachers, our children and each of us in our homes and in our workplaces are facing these challenges every day.
 And overcoming any great challenge requires courageous leadership and an acceptance of some risk.

 I believe you have a clear majority in this community ready to help.

-Peter Carney lives in East Greenwich and has three children in East Greenwich public schools.
+Peter Carney lives in East Greenwich and has four children in East Greenwich public schools.